Pantychrist

-Pantychrist is an all-female hardcore punk rock band from Hamilton, Ontario, Canada that was formed in 2003 by Danyell DeVille, Izabelle Steele, Amy Hell and Patty Rotten.
+Pantychrist is an all-female hardcore punk band from Hamilton, Ontario, Canada that was formed in 2003 by Danyell DeVille, Izabelle Steele, Amy Hell and Patty Rotten.
 They have been described as "a full throttle blast of estrogen fueled aggression: angry, intense and unrelenting".
 The group has a growing catalogue of recorded output and have played shows that supported causes such as Rock Against Rape, Breast Cancer Awareness and Inasmuch Women's Shelter.
 There have been many lineup changes since the band's inception and as of 2013 DeVille is the only original member left in Pantychrist.
 Emma-O recently rejoined them.